python-can-define-radio/python-course/classroom_activities/ex_3a_if_else.md

 ## 29
 ## Ask the user for a number.
 ## Using the % operator, display "The remainder of your number divided by 5 is ___."
-## if the remainder that you calculated is 0, display "That number is evenly divisible by 5."
+## Also, if the remainder that you calculated is 0, display "That number is evenly divisible by 5."

 ```